willfaught/paige/README.md

 the head tag.
 If `partials/body.html` exists in the site, it is included at the end of the body tag.

-Stock Bootstrap 5.2.2 CSS and JavaScript, and Bootstrap Icons 1.10.2, are used for style, functionality, and icons.
-They're loaded from the Bootstrap CDN for every page.
+Bootstrap 5.2.2 CSS and JavaScript and Bootstrap Icons 1.10.2 are loaded from the Bootstrap CDN for every page.

 ## Configuration